Sourcing Competition and Competitive Bidding

 The Facilities Operations organization does the highest dollar amount of buying on campus and due to this scale has a separate procedure to ensure that the greatest Value is being obtained.

 Facilities Primary Contractors

 Facilities Operations partners with a selected group of contractors, who are classified as Facilities Primary Contractors.
-They have positive well established relationships with the University, have completed the Vendor Qualifications Questions Form and are benchmarked for value periodically.
+They have positive well established relationships with the University.
 These contractors are utilized for the majority of projects on campus and in some cases, at the discretion of the buying organization these contractors assist with development of the project scope which can reduce engineering fees and avoid costly change orders.
 New contractors may and should be added to the group when appropriate.

 Facilities Primary Contractors should be benchmarked periodically against each other and other contractors to ensure the greatest Value is being obtained.
 Examples of benchmarking include comparison of time and material rates and fees, and getting multiple bids/quotes to compare.
-It is Facilities Operations responsibility to obtain benchmarks.
-These benchmarks will be kept on file with the Purchasing Department and the Purchasing Department will periodically ask that benchmarking be updated.
+It is Facilities Operations responsibility to ensure the university is achieving the best value.

 While competition is always suggested, all contactor work over $25,000 should have multiple quotes, estimates or bids.
 Due to scale, timing, added expense of additional engineering, and other requirements, competition is not always possible however the reason should be recorded on the Waiver of Competition Form (Appendix B).
 Purchases of goods and supplies are subject to the $10,000 competition requirement.